 The study – the first of its kind in the region – forecasts long-range population, employment, and economic activity in the entire Southeastern Minnesota region, on a county-by-county basis.
 The region, composed of Dodge, Fillmore, Goodhue, Houston, Mower, Olmsted, Wabasha, and Winona counties, encompasses 77 municipalities, with more than 368,000 residents and 190,000 employees.
 Here is a Link to the study

-The Preston Economic Development Authority facilitates a City Housing Incentive to promote new construction, the purchase of existing homes and the rehabilitation of existing properties.
-If you would like to build new, purchase an existing home as a new resident to Preston or rehab your current home, contact Cathy Enerson at 507-765-2153 for more details.
+The Preston Economic Development Authority facilitates Housing Incentives to promote new construction and the rehabilitation of existing properties.
+If you would like to build new or rehab your current home, contact the Preston EDA at 507-765-2153 for more details.
 The incentive may include energy savings, free utilities, Preston Bucks, golf club memberships, Preston pool passes and permit fee reductions.

 - Download the 2018 Preston Housing Needs Update

-- Livability Tab on our website coming SOON!
+- Visit the Livability Tab on our website for more housing tools and information

 PACE: Property Assessed Clean Energy (PACE) program in the state of Minnesota.